 Before becoming a state of the US, Texas was part of Mexico.
 With the influx of more and more white settlers, Texas began to assert its independence.
 In 1835, Texas Revolution began.
 The revolution sought to gain independence from Mexico and establish a republic.
 The revolution was successful and the USA recognized the Republic of Texas in 1837.

 In 1838, the Cherokee Nation was forced to give up ancestral lands in the South and march thousands of miles to the west.
 On the journey, 4000 Cherokee died.
 The journey became known as the Trail of Tears.

 In 1844, Florida was added to the United States as the 27th state.
 It was previously organized as the Florida Territory.

 In 1845, Texas formally became a state of the USA.
 It was admitted to the Union as the 28th state, existing for some period as the Republic of Texas between its independence and statehood.

 The Mexican-American War broke out in 1846 over claims to Texas.
 The war continued for the next two years and concluded with a decisive victory for the United States.

 In 1848, gold was discovered in California.
-This led a gold rush which attracted hundreds of thousands of prospectors to the region.
-The rapid hike in population helped California attain statehood soon afterwards.
+This led to a gold rush which attracted hundreds of thousands of prospectors to the region.
+The rapid hike in population helped California attain statehood soon afterward.

 The Kansas-Nebraska Act was passed in 1854.
 This act created two new territories – Kansas and Nebraska.
-The issue of legitimizing slavery was raised again and the act stipulated that popular vote shall decide it.
-However, it led to illegal measures, riots and other problems.
+The issue of legitimizing slavery was raised again and the act stipulated that the popular vote shall decide it.
+However, it led to illegal measures, riots, and other problems.